Stereotypes of Men at Work and Sexual Harassment

 Stereotypes of Men

 There are three primary stereotypes of men at work: fighter, sturdy oak, and breadwinner.
-They are largely a reflection of cultural views of masculinity and men’s roles prevalent in the culture of this country.
+They are largely a reflection of the cultural views of masculinity and men’s roles prevalent in this country’s culture.

 Fighter

 The fighter is a brave warrior, expected to be aggressive and win at all costs.
-According to studies by Klerman & Liebowitz and Worley & Vannoy, more than half of men working outside the home would like more time with their families.
-At the same time, they fear doing so would be viewed as contrary to the fighter stereotype, appearing not fully committed to their jobs.
+According to studies by Klerman & Liebowitz, as well as Worley & Vannoy, more than half of men working outside the home would like to spend more time with their families.
+At the same time, they fear that doing so would be perceived as contrary to the fighter stereotype, suggesting they are not fully committed to their jobs.

-Despite the passing of the Family and Medical Leave Act in 1993, women still spend the majority of time caring for family.
+Despite the passing of the Family and Medical Leave Act in 1993, women still spend the majority of their time caring for their families.

 Sturdy Oak